 In particular, all the results we give can be written in terms of solutions to the discrete Schr\"odinger equation

-In the continuous case, these results are related to Hardy uncertainty principle for the Fourier transform:
+In the continuous case, these results are related to the Hardy uncertainty principle for the Fourier transform:

-The relation comes from the fact that basically the solution to the free Schr\"odinger equation, $i\partial_t u+\Delta u=0$, has the same size as the Fourier transform of an appropriately modulated initial datum, so then Hardy uncertainty principle can be stated, in an $L^2$ setting, as follows:
+The relation comes from the fact that basically the solution to the free Schr\"odinger equation, $i\partial_t u+\Delta u=0$, has the same size as the Fourier transform of an appropriately modulated initial datum, so then the Hardy uncertainty principle can be stated, in an $L^2$ setting, as follows:

-The classical proof of Hardy uncertainty principle is based on complex analysis arguments (Phragm\'en-Lindel\"of principle and properties of entire functions), but in the dynamical context there is a series of papers, \cite{cekpv, ekpv1,ekpv2,ekpv3,ekpv4}, where the authors prove Hardy uncertainty principle using real variable methods.
-Furthermore, not only do they prove their results for the free evolution, but they also include a potential term $Vu$ to the Schr\"odinger equation, under some size constraints for the potential $V$ and without any regularity assumption on the potential needed.
+The classical proof of the Hardy uncertainty principle is based on complex analysis arguments (Phragm\'en-Lindel\"of principle and properties of entire functions), but in the dynamical context there is a series of papers, \cite{cekpv, ekpv1,ekpv2,ekpv3,ekpv4}, where the authors prove the Hardy uncertainty principle using real variable methods.
+Furthermore, not only do they prove their results for the free evolution, but they also include a potential term $Vu$ to the Schr\"odinger equation, under some size constraints for the potential $V$ but without any regularity assumption on it.
 The main techniques in the proof of their results are log-convexity properties for solutions with Gaussian decay and Carleman estimates.